7.31.24 — Facing Catastrophe

 You may find yourself thinking of cars facing silvery metal inside the gallery.
 You may feel the momentum of a moving car from its physical presence as well, through August 9.
 Her most impressive work fills the long central wall with foot-wide strips of it, rippling across the space.
 A smaller work fills three walls of a side room.
 Up close from the moment one enters, it demands attention to beaten metal and to every bolt.
 Thin, darker beams curve apart from an apex at the top, held together by a clip even as they threaten to fly away.

 Overton has salvaged them all from the archetype of the great American highway, a sign, which she disassembled strip by strip, beam by beam, and bolt by bolt.
 The gallery’s Web site shows none of this—only cars parked outside an establishment that I hope never to patronize.
 Puzzling or not, it rings true.
 The house number on the building behind them even matches that of a pricier Tribeca dealer right across the street.
 Park yourself inside to relish the shine before it fades.
-Art will have fun, fun, fun till her daddy takes the T-bird away.
+Art will have fun, fun, fun till her daddy takes the T-Bird away.

 7.22.24 — Lighting Up Minimalism